-Private debt collection agencies are authorized to approve certain tax resolution options.
+Private liability collection agencies are authorized to approve certain tax resolution options.
 However, they can’t offer every type of tax relief or payment option that the IRS allows.

-The debt collection agencies may also incentivize their employees to push taxpayers into options that benefit the agency.
-If you aren’t satisfied with the service or options you are receiving from the private debt collector, you can request from the debt collector that they assign your case to the IRS.
+The liability collection agencies may also incentivize their employees to push taxpayers into options that benefit the agency.
+If you aren’t satisfied with the service or options you are receiving from the private liability collector, you can request from the liability collector that they assign your case to the IRS.

-You should also confirm that the private debt collection agency is one of the agencies authorized by the IRS to avoid scams.
-Contact the IRS if you aren’t sure about whether the agent is authorized to pursue the collection of your tax debt.
+You should also confirm that the private liability collection agency is one of the agencies authorized by the IRS to avoid scams.
+Contact the IRS if you aren’t sure about whether the agent is authorized to pursue the collection of your taxes owed.

 IRS Collection Actions

 The IRS can use enforced collection actions when a taxpayer fails to work out a payment plan or tax settlement.
 You will generally receive a notice before the IRS takes these actions, and you’ll have a chance to appeal by requesting a Collection Due Process (CDP) hearing or using the Collection Appeals Program (CAP).

 The Notice of Federal Tax Lien (NFTL) is a public record stating that the IRS has an interest in your property.
 Your other creditors or people interested in buying your property can also see the tax lien in the public records, but credit bureaus no longer show tax liens on credit reports.

 The NFTL can limit your access to credit or your ability to sell your property.
 The IRS will send you a letter when they have filed an NFTL, and you’ll have a chance to request a CDP hearing to appeal the filing of the NFTL.